splewis/get5/documentation/docs/configuration.md

 :   Number of seconds used to count down when a match is going live.<br>**`Default: 10`**

 ####`get5_auto_ready_active_players`
-:   Whether to automatically mark players as ready if they kill anyone in the warmup or [veto](../veto) phase.<br>**`Default: 0`**
+:   Whether to automatically mark players as ready if they kill anyone in the warmup or [map selection](../veto) phase.<br>**`Default: 0`**

 ####`get5_allow_force_ready`